skylight-hq/skylight.digital/_policies/linking.md

 ## Linking to skylight.digital

 We encourage and permit links to the content on our website.
 However, we are an organization that is committed to the highest ethics and standards, both in fact and appearance.
-Unless you’ve received our express written consent, the linking should not: (a) suggest that we promote or endorse any third party’s causes, ideas, political campaigns, websites, products, or services; nor (b) use our protected intellectual property (for example, copyrighted information, logo); nor (c) use our content for commercial or fundraising purposes.
+Unless you've received our express written consent, the linking should not: (a) suggest that we promote or endorse any third party's causes, ideas, political campaigns, websites, products, or services; nor (b) use our protected intellectual property (for example, copyrighted information, logo); nor (c) use our content for commercial or fundraising purposes.
 We reserve the right to withdraw permission for any link at any time.
 Removal of links

 You agree that, should we request the deletion of a link to skylight.digital that is within your control, you will delete the link promptly.
 If you would like us to remove a link to your website that is included on skylight.digital, please contact us via email at <a href="mailto:hello@skylight.digital">hello@skylight.digital</a>.
 Note that unless you have a legal right to demand removal, such removal will be at our discretion.